-The determination of disciplinary action may be made by one of the following: School Director, Upper School Administration, Honor Council, Disciplinary Committee or Classroom teacher.
+The determination of disciplinary action may be made by one of the following: Upper School Director, Upper School Administration, Honor Council, Disciplinary Committee or Classroom teacher.

-Such actions may include but are not limited to: an apology of action; detention; suspension; referral to Honor Council; referral to Disciplinary Committee; probation; or expulsion.
+Such actions may include but are not limited to: an apology of action; detention; suspension; referral to Honor Council; referral to Review Board, referral to Disciplinary Committee; probation; or expulsion.
 All disciplinary actions taken by the faculty and/or administration will be under the purview of the Head of School.

 Letters reflecting disciplinary action issued will be placed in a student's file.
 These may be issued by one or more of the following: Upper School Dean's Office, Honor Council, Disciplinary Committee, and Review Board.
-Upon receiving three letters, a student will be sent to the Review Board.